The Sopranos season 2

 The second season of the American crime drama series The Sopranos aired on HBO from January 16 to April 9, 2000.
-The second season was released on DVD in region 1 on November 6, 2001.
+The second season was released on VHS and DVD in region 1 on November 6, 2001.

 The story of the season focuses on Tony's growing mistrust of one of his closest friends Big Pussy Bonpensiero, who is revealed to be an FBI informant.
 Dr. Melfi continues meeting with Tony despite her growing disgust with his actions and contemplates the nature of their relationship.
 Tony's sister Janice also returns to New Jersey, and their collectively strained relationship with their mother Livia and each other continues.

-Meadow is accepted into college, but her personal life intersects with Tony's crime life for the first time.
+Meadow is accepted into college, but her personal life intersects with Tony's criminal life for the first time.
 Uncle Junior gets sent to prison again for his crimes.
 Tony introduces his new enforcer straight from Italy, Furio.
 Former boss Jackie Aprile's brother Richie is released from prison and causes trouble for Tony and his business.